yingpengma/yingpengma.github.io/_pages/about.md

 Hello, I am Yingpeng Ma [jīŋpéŋ mǎ] (马英鹏).
 I am a Research Assistant at [Westlake NLP Group (西湖大学自然语言处理实验室)](https://westlakenlp.netlify.app/)  <img src='./images/westlakenlp_logo.jpg' style='width: 6em;'> , supervised by [Prof.Yue Zhang (张岳)](https://frcchang.github.io/) and [Dr.Linyi Yang (杨林易)](https://www.linyi-yang.me/).
 Prior to this, I obtained my B.E. degree at Northwestern Polytechnical University (西北工业大学)  <img src='./images/nwpu_logo.png' style='width: 5em;'>, supervised by [Prof.Chunwei Tian (田春伟)](https://hellloxiaotian.github.io/).

-My research interests lie in the field of Natural Language Processing and Data-centric AI.
+My research interests lie in the field of Natural Language Processing, Specialized LLM and Data-centric AI.
 My motto is "Harmonize with LLMs, Ignite the NLP Renaissance."

 # 🔥 News
 - *2023.05*: 🔥 🔥 One co-first author long paper has been accepted to ACL 2023 main conference(core: A*, CCF: A).
 This is my first paper, I'm thrilled yet humbled by its acceptance, looking forward to contributing more impactful work in the future!